Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation

 \section{Abstract}

-We investigate the possibility of constraining non-standard neutrino interactions (NSI) through high-statistics measurements of coherent elastic neutrino-nucleus scattering (CE$\nu$NS) at the European Spallation Source.
-Considering the different proposed detection technologies, we study the sensitivity to neutral-current NSI parameters that each detector can reach in 3 years of data taking.
-We show that operating two detectors simultaneously can significantly improve the sensitivity on flavor-diagonal NSI parameters.
+The European Spallation Source (ESS), currently under construction in Sweden, will provide an intense pulsed neutrino flux allowing for high-statistics measurements of coherent elastic neutrino-nucleus scattering (CE$\nu$NS) with advanced nuclear recoil detectors.
+In this paper, we investigate in detail the possibility of constraining non-standard neutrino interactions (NSIs) through such precision CE$\nu$NS measurements at the ESS, considering the different proposed detection technologies, either alone or in combination.
+We first study the sensitivity to neutral-current NSI parameters that each detector can reach in 3 years of data taking.
+We then show that operating two detectors simultaneously can significantly improve the expected sensitivity on flavor-diagonal NSI parameters.
 Combining the results of two detectors turns out to be even more useful when two NSI parameters are assumed to be nonvanishing at a time.
 In this case, suitably chosen detector combinations can reduce the degeneracies between some pairs of NSI parameters to a small region of the parameter space.